Redefining the DC Comics Brand

 2005: Created by Josh Beatman and Richard Bruning.
 The DC Spin logo is the first all blue logo with one star spinning around it.

-2012: Lasting only 4 years, this logo has a black with a blue D shaped sticker with the company name DC Comics underneath.
+2012: Lasting only 4 years, this logo has a black C with a blue D shaped sticker with the company name DC Comics underneath.

 2016: The latest & current DC Comics logo contains a modern serif style DC font in blue, inside a thin circle with the same color.